 Infrastructure as a Service

 This diagram shows us a good approximation of what an Infrastructure-as-a-Service entails.
-In the traditional IT services stack we looked at earlier, we could see that the IT department had complete control of the entire infrastructure all the way up to the application.
-The end user had no part in any of the layers.
-IaaS takes this model, and abstracts away some of the lower level layers so you don’t even need to think about them.
+In the traditional IT services stack, we looked at earlier, we could see that the IT department had complete control of the entire infrastructure all the way up to the application.
+The end-user had no part in any of the layers.
+IaaS takes this model and abstracts away some of the lower-level layers so you don’t even need to think about them.
 It is simply a given that they are there, they are available, and they will work for you.
-The cloud offering allows the end user to focus on the higher layers, which is what they care most about.
-Infrastructure as a service is the most popular type of cloud computing available.
+The cloud offering allows the end-user to focus on the higher layers, which is what they care most about.
+Infrastructure as a service is the most popular types of cloud computing available.
 The big players offering this type of service include Microsoft Azure, Amazon Web Services, Rackspace, Google Cloud Platform, vCloud Air, IBM Softlayer, and many others.

 We can see that the diagram for the IaaS vs OnPrem is a bit different.
 The lower layers such as Virtualization, Servers, Storage, and Networking have been abstracted away by the IaaS provider for us.
-We can no refer to this batch of layers as Service Provider controlled.
-Above the Service Provider layers is where the consumer now comes into play.
-It is the consumer that can not provision the operating system they would like to use, any middlewares they might need, a specific runtime like Java or PHP, data stores, and ultimately the application layer.
-This puts an enormous amount of power in the hands of an end user.
+We can no reference to this batch of layers as Service Provider controlled.
+Above the Service, Provider layers are where the consumer now comes into play.
+It is the consumer that can not provide the operating system they would like to use, any middlewares they might need, a specific runtime like Java or PHP, data stores, and ultimately the application layer.
+This puts an enormous amount of power in the hands of an end-user.
 Consider this, an IaaS service like AWS Amazon Web Services hosts websites as humble as a Mom and Pop WordPress blog, all the way up to massively scaled applications that support literally millions of dollars in revenue per year.
 All in the cloud!
-A small startup company has no need to go out and purchase physical servers, operating systems, networking equipment, or even any office space for that matter!
+A small startup company has no need to go out and purchase physical servers, operating systems, networking equipment, or even office space for that matter!
 Bare metal is no longer a requirement, it has been abstracted away.
-In addition, the end user can start with extremely minimal services, and then scale on demand to however much processing, storage, and compute power they may need in the future.
+In addition, the end-user can start with extremely minimal services, and then scale on-demand to however much processing, storage, and compute power they may need in the future.
 IaaS provides the following.